samueldsingh/data-engineering/sql/introduction.md

 WHERE salary > 50000;
 ```

-g.
-ALTER VIEW (RENAME) - Note that renaming a view directly using `ALTER VIEW` is not supported in MySQL.
+7. ALTER VIEW (RENAME) - Note that renaming a view directly using `ALTER VIEW` is not supported in MySQL.
 Instead, you can use the `RENAME TABLE` command:

 ```sql
 -- Assuming we have a view named "old_view" and we want to rename it to "new_view"